 Planned appointments are a way to track a patient's next appointment for treatment planned procedures (e.g. RCT, crowns, fillings).
 All patients should have either a planned appointment or be marked Done before going to the front desk.
 This ensures that no patients get dropped and helps the front desk quickly process the patient with minimal effort.
 To track unscheduled planned appointments, use the Planned Appointment Tracker.

 - While the patient is in the chair, the assistant or provider enters the treatment planned procedures in the chart (procedures, additional time, notes).

 - The assistant or provider creates a planned appointment for the next appointment, attaching the treatment planned procedures.

 - The patient goes to the front desk to schedule.
 The front desk sees the planned appointment in the Appointments for Patient window, copies it to the Pinboard and schedules the next appointment.

 - Patient comes in for next appointment.
 The provider verifies that planned procedures match what is scheduled.

 - When the planned treatment is finished, the provider or assistant sets the appointment complete (this also designates the planned appointment as complete but does not delete it).

 - If more treatment is needed, enter another planned appointment.

 - If there is no planned treatment, mark Done.
-This will delete all planned appointments and indicate to the front desk that there is no planned appointment (Planned Appt Done will be checked on the Appointments for Patient window).
+This will delete all planned appointments and indicate to the front desk that there is no planned appointment (Planned Appt Done will be checked on the Appointment History window).

 - Hygiene appointments (e.g. cleanings) should not be entered as planned appointments.
-Instead use Recall.
+Instead use the Recall List.